Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 Private DNS Zones make name resolution possible when private link is enabled for a service.
 For example, if a storage account has private link enabled, a Private DNS zone is created with the A record pointing to that storage account.
 Once the Private Zone is linked to a VNET, any resource in that VNET can successfully resolve to the private DNS address of the private link service using the local 168.63.129.16 address.

-However, when it comes to name resolution from on-premises.
-Conditional forwarders are required since Private DNS Zones do not support forwarding.
+However, when it comes to name resolution from on-premises, conditional forwarders are required since Private DNS Zones do not support forwarding.
 As such, two DNS conditional forwarders are required.
 Locally, for on-premises devices to resolve requests to Azure services, and in Azure, to resolve on-premises resources.
 If hybrid name resolution were not required, then it would not be necessary to create these forwarders in Azure.

 ### Azure